IsNielsen/SimpleTextTools/doc/Plan.md

     *   Explain what form the output will take.
 *   [ ] List the algorithms that will be used (but don't write them yet).

-## Phase 1: Design
-*(30% of your effort)*

-**Important - do not change the code in this phase**

-Deliver:

-*   [ ] Function signatures that include:
-    *   Descriptive names.
-    *   Parameter lists.
-    *   Documentation strings that explain its purpose and types of inputs and outputs.
-*   [ ] Pseudocode that captures how each function works.
-    *   Pseudocode != source code.
-Do not paste your finished source code into this part of the plan.
-*   Explain what happens in the face of good and bad input.
-    *   Write a few specific examples that occur to you, and use them later when testing.

 ### Cat tool

 Create a Python function that will accept *command line arguments* which name files.
 I will *open the files* and *read their contents* and print the lines to the console.